dalbis/grid_origin/README.md

 This will create a new conda environment named 'grid_origin'.
 Note that this environment may contain more packages then actually needed (i.e., it provides more than the minimal set of required dependencies).

-Note that you need approximately XXX GB of free space on disk to store all the required simulation results.
+Note that you need approximately 200 GB of free space on disk to store all the required simulation results.

 GENERATING FIGURES